nfalquet/thunderbird-openpgp/jekyll/index.md

   > it, in case,  but I don't know if there's anyone I would need to send that
   > information to.

-- The at-risk users who were interviewed during the usability tests want to:

-  * Encrypt as much as possible.

-    > If encryption is possible, it's good that it's done.
-    > ---&nbsp;P1

-    > The logic should be to encrypt as much as possible not to attract
-    > extra attention to communications that are indeed sensitive.
-    > ---&nbsp;P4
+- **Encrypt new messages = On** (default)

-  * Be asked what to do with key issues as part of sensitive communications.
+  The at-risk users who were interviewed during the usability tests want to encrypt as much as possible, err on the side of caution, and be asked what to do with key issues as part of sensitive communications.

+  > Sometimes you exchange keys and you think that you have it but something
+  > goes wrong.
+I prefer to be asked whether to send unencrypted instead of
+  > having a bad surprise.
+  > ---&nbsp;P3

   The challenge for at-risk users is to introduce enough friction in the composer to prevent them from sending sensitive communications unencrypted,